Samuel-Benso/writetech-accelerator-portfolio-samuel/docs/ai-documentation/reflection.md

-# Reflection: AI-Generated vs. Manual Documentation
+# AI-Generated vs. Manual Documentation

-## Process Overview

 This project involved creating comprehensive documentation for Meta's LLaMA 2 model using a hybrid approach combining AI-generated content with manual curation and original writing.